The Gateway-Client function combines programming and also the user interface of the individual Miniservers.

 The complexity of the overall system increases with its size.

-Therefore, carefully considered planning and documentation of the overall system is important, and also facilitates maintenance.
+Careful planning and thorough documentation of the system are therefore important, as they also facilitate maintenance.

-Since the miniserver communicates via the local network, this becomes an important part of the overall system:
+Since the Miniserver communicates via the local network, the network setup becomes a key part of the overall system.

-Ideally, one reserves an address range in the network for building automation devices, and also assigns static IP addresses in a logical order when configuring the Miniservers.
+Ideally, an address range should be reserved for building automation devices, and static IP addresses should be assigned in a logical order when configuring the Miniservers.

-Through the Gateway runs both the programming of the entire system, the distribution of updates and program parts to the Clients, as well as access to the common user interface with the help of the concentrator function.
+It manages the programming of the entire system, distributes updates and program parts to the Clients, and provides access to the shared user interface.

-It is also important to take a structured approach to wiring.
-If a miniserver is to be used for a specific part of a building, the periphery of this part of the building, i.e. all sensors and actuators, should also be connected to this Miniserver.
+A structured approach to wiring is also important.
+If a Miniserver is used for a specific part of a building, the periphery of that area—i.e., all sensors and actuators—should be connected to that Miniserver.

-With prudent programming, each building part will then be controlled largely independently by its own Miniserver, without being dependent on the other Miniserver.
+With careful programming, each building section can then operate largely independently on its own Miniserver, without relying on other Miniservers.

-In the following example we describe the setup of a new Gatweway client system.
+In the following example, we describe the setup of a new Gateway-Client system.

-However, a gateway client system can also be set up later in the same way, e.g. when extending an installation.
+A Gateway-Client system can also be added later in the same way, for example, when extending an existing installation.

 Set up a Gateway-Client System

-First we connect separately in Loxone Config to all miniserver that should participate in the Gateway Client System.
+First, connect individually in Loxone Config to all Miniservers that will participate in the Gateway-Client System.

-It is important to use the same user and password on all Miniservers.
+It is important to use the same username and password on all Miniservers.

-We perform the initial setup of the Miniservers and assign static IP addresses.
-All Miniserver must be on the same subnet.
+Perform the initial setup of the Miniservers and assign static IP addresses.
+All Miniservers must be on the same subnet.

-As local address in the Miniserver Settings of each project, the IP Address of the respective Miniserver has to be entered:
+In the Miniserver Settings of each project, the local address must be set to the IP address of the respective Miniserver:

-Afterwards we save the programs into the respective Miniserver, and save the projects also on the computer.
+Afterwards, save the programs to the respective Miniservers and also save the projects on the computer.

-In the periphery tree we right click on the miniserver and select “Add a project as a client” in the context menu:
+In the Periphery Tree, right-click on the Miniserver and select “Add Project as a Client…” from the context menu.

-Then we select the previously saved project of another Miniserver:
+Then select the previously saved project of another Miniserver:

 After that, a message will be displayed indicating the peculiarities of merging the projects.
-We confirm with OK.
+Confirm with OK.

 The selected project will now be merged in Loxone Config with the project of the already opened Miniserver.
 This is automatically created as a gateway.